UN-OCHA/common_design/README.md

 * Common Header
 * Common Footer
-* Common SVG Icons
+* Common SVG Icons (a web-specific subset of [OCHA humanitarian icons](https://thenounproject.com/ochavisual/))
-* Variables for breakpoints, colours, font-sizes, fonts, measurements and z-index
+* Variables for breakpoints, colours, font sizes, fonts, measurements and z-index
 * Mixins for clearfix, REM font sizes and media queries
-* Custom javascript for dropdowns
+* Custom javascript for dropdown behaviour

-There is a sub theme available [sub theme](https://github.com/UN-OCHA/common_design_subtheme)
+There is a [sub theme](https://github.com/UN-OCHA/common_design_subtheme) available
    * This can be used as a starting point for implementations.
 Add components, override and extend the base theme as needed.
 Clone the common_design_subtheme directory to /themes/custom/ and rename the subtheme folder and associated theme files.
-See the [sub theme README](https://github.com/UN-OCHA/common_design_subtheme/README.md)
+See the [sub theme README](https://github.com/UN-OCHA/common_design_subtheme/blob/master/README.md)

 **Drupal components:**

-* Normalise is in core
+* normalize-css library is included in [Drupal core](https://github.com/UN-OCHA/common-design-site/tree/develop/html/core/assets/vendor/normalize-css)
-* jQuery is in core but isn't loaded globally.
+* jQuery is [included in Drupal core](https://github.com/UN-OCHA/common-design-site/blob/develop/html/core/core.libraries.yml#L362) but is not loaded globally.
 We include it as a library only when we need it.
-* hidden.module.css for display-related utility classes
+* [hidden.module.css](https://github.com/UN-OCHA/common-design-site/blob/develop/html/core/modules/system/css/components/hidden.module.css) is included in Drupal core for display-related utility classes

 **Optional components:**